-As the latest upgrade in the version 4 strand, version 4.3 adds some command line functionality and internal code changes to version 4.2.
+As the last upgrade of the version 4 strain, version 4.3 added some command line functionality and internal code changes to version 4.2.
 Minor progressive changes from 4.0 to 4.3 are found at the bottom of this list and are marked as such.